juwaireyya/AUTOMATED-COVID-19-DETECTION-USING-CHEST-X-RAY/README.md

 ### 2. Website
-- Open `test.py` file and change the path of three files:
+- Open `test.py` file and change the paths of three files:

-     - line 12: change the file path to website `VGG19.h5`
+     - line 12: change the path of file `VGG19.h5`

-     - line 53: change the path to the directory of website `data`
+     - line 53: change the path of the folder `data` to the directory where you save the folder

             i.
-If the file did not exist then create a new empty folder with the name of "data"
+If the folder did not exist then create a new empty folder with the name of "data"

      - line 58: change the path to the directory of the website folder